All together now… all we do is hide away. All we do is hide away. I’ve been upside down. I don’t wanna be the right way round.

 Actually Unforgotten doesn’t really have too many of these.
 The focus might be mostly on Cass and Sunny, and then on Murray, Jake and Fran, but the briefing scenes always show a team of twenty or more.
 The questioning is always done calmly and politely, usually with appointments being made at first, and Cass is always thorough and methodical.
 But, if I must…

-Yet another British detective show where the detectives forget that they have stab vests (and then stand in front of officers with stab vests to make arrests).
+Yet another British detective show where the detectives forget that they have stab vests (and then stand in front of the uniformed officers who didn’t forget their stab vests to make arrests).
 Very little use of exhibit serial numbers in interviews, although I wonder if that’s become so associated with Line of Duty that some other shows don’t bother with it to try and make themselves stand out.
 And, a weird one – Cass’ boss is always credited as Detective Superintendent Andrews, but he’s always shown wearing a full dress uniform.
 British detectives very, very rarely appear in dress uniforms, it’s a rather odd mistake to make.

 I know a couple of people who’ve complained that it’s a bit unrealistic for Cass’ team to get three historical murder cases on the bounce – like the twenty-per-year body count in Midsomer.
 I think this could be easily solved by making it clear that Cass’ team are historical enquiry specialists, and I think that’s what they’re supposed to be anyway.
 It just needs to be clearer onscreen!